Elliptic multizetas and the elliptic double shuffle relations: The elliptic double shuffle and push-neutrality relations

-We conjecture that the elliptic double shuffle relations form a complete set of algebraic relations between the elliptic multiple zeta values modulo $2\pi i$.
-This statement really breaks down into two statements, one concerning the arithmetic part $\overline{\Zc}$ of $\overline{\Ec}$ and the other the geometric part $\U(\fu)^{\vee}$.
-We show that indeed, the result follows from two conjectures: the first one a standard conjecture from multizeta theory, and the second a similar conjecture from elliptic multizeta theory.
+We conjecture that the elliptic double shuffle relations form a complete set of algebraic relations between the $\overline E$-elliptic multizetas.
+This statement really breaks down into two statements, one concerning the arithmetic part $\overline{\Zc}$ of $\overline{\Ec}$ and the other the geometric part $\Ec^{\rm geom}=\U(\fu)^{\vee}$.
+We show in Proposition \ref{conjs} that indeed, the completeness follows from two conjectures: the first one a standard conjecture from multizeta theory, and the second a similar conjecture from elliptic multizeta theory.
 Due to the fact that it is much easier to work in the geometric situation than the arithmetic situation (as there are no problems of transcendence), we are actually able to prove that the elliptic double shuffle relations are complete in depth 2, without any recourse to conjectures (see Proposition \ref{prop:conj2}).

-The first conjecture amounts to the inclusions in \eqref{inclusions} being all isomorphisms as well as the standard conjecture that the inclusion $\grt\subset\ds$ (proved by Furusho in \cite{Furusho:Associators}) is actually also an isomorphism.
-We simply state the conjecture

-This is equivalent to conjecturing that the double shuffle relations suffice to generate all the algebraic relations satisfied by multizeta values \cite{IKZ}.
+The first conjecture is the standard conjecture that the double shuffle relations suffice to generate all the algebraic relations satisfied by multiple zeta values \cite{IKZ}.
+It can be stated as the vector space isomorphism